Docker Scout is an early access product, and requires a Docker Pro, Team, or Business subscription.

 For more information, see Advanced image analysis.

-Users of JFrog Artifactory, or JFrog Container Registry, can integrate Docker Scout to enable automatic analysis of images.
+Users of JFrog Artifactory, or JFrog Container Registry, can integrate Docker Scout to enable automatic analysis of images locally and remotely.
 For more information, see Artifactory integration.

 Docker Scout CLI